-it includes an acknowledgment and representation that the bidder has had an opportunity to conduct any and all required due diligence prior to making its bid;
+i. it includes an acknowledgment and representation that the bidder has had an opportunity to conduct any and all required due diligence prior to making its bid;

-it specifies any regulatory or other third-party approvals the party anticipates would be
+j. it specifies any regulatory or other third-party approvals the party anticipates would be

 required to complete the transaction (including the anticipated timing necessary to obtain such approvals);

-the bid is accompanied by a cash deposit (the “Deposit”) sent by wire transfer of
+k. the bid is accompanied by a cash deposit (the “Deposit”) sent by wire transfer of

 immediately available funds equal to 10% of the Cash Consideration Value, which Deposit shall be retained by the Monitor in a non-interest bearing trust account in accordance with this SISP (for greater certainty, a Deposit shall not be required where a secured creditor is credit bidding its secured debt against assets secured thereby);

-a statement that the bidder will bear its own costs and expenses (including legal and advisor fees) in connection with the proposed transaction, and by submitting its bid is agreeing to refrain from and waive any assertion or request for reimbursement on any basis; and
+l. a statement that the bidder will bear its own costs and expenses (including legal and advisor fees) in connection with the proposed transaction, and by submitting its bid is agreeing to refrain from and waive any assertion or request for reimbursement on any basis; and

-it is received by the Qualified Bid Deadline.
+m. it is received by the Qualified Bid Deadline.

-The Qualified Bid Deadline may be extended by (i) the Monitor for up to no longer than fourteen days, in consultation with CFFI, or (ii) further order of the Court.
-In such circumstances, the milestones contained in Subsections 7(d) through (g) shall be extended by the same amount of time.
+The Qualified Bid Deadline may be extended by (i) the Monitor for up to no longer than fourteen days, in consultation with the Sale Advisor and CFFI, or (ii) further order of the Court.
+In such circumstances, the subsequent milestones contained in Subsections 8(d) through (g)Section 7 shall be extended by the same amount of time.

-If multiple Qualified Bids with overlapping subject shares or assets have been received by the Monitor on or before the Qualified Bid Deadline, the Monitor shall proceed with an auction process to determine the successful bid(s) (the “Auction”), which Auction shall be administered in accordance with Schedule “A” hereto.
+If multiple overlapping Qualified Bids with overlapping subject shares or assets have been received by the Monitor on or before the Qualified Bid Deadline, the Monitor shall, in consultation with the Sale Advisor, may elect to proceed with an auction process to determine the successful bid(s) (the “Auction”), which Auction shall be administered in accordance with Schedule “A” hereto.
 The successful bid(s) selected within the Auction shall constitute the “Successful Bid”.
-Forthwith upon determining to proceed with an Auction, the Monitor shall provide written notice to each party that submitted a Qualified Bid with copies of all Qualified Bids and a statement by the Monitor specifying which Qualified Bid is the leading bid.
+Forthwith upon determining to proceed with an Auction, the MonitorSale Advisor shall provide written notice to each party that submitted a Qualified Bid with copies of all Qualified Bids and a statement by the Monitor specifying which Qualified Bid is the leading bid.

-If no NOI has been received by the Monitor on or before the NOI Deadline, then: (i) the SISP may be terminated by the Monitor, in consultation with CFFI and the HPS Secured Creditors; and (ii) the HPS Secured Creditors may provide a credit bid or debt assumption transaction, which shall be deemed to be the Successful Bid, provided that:
+If no NOI has been received by the Monitor on or before the NOI Deadline, then: (i) the SISP may be terminated by the Monitor and the Sale Advisor, in consultation with CFFI and the HPS Secured Creditors; and (ii) the HPS Secured Creditors may provide a credit bid or debt assumption transaction, which shall be deemed to be the Successful Bid, provided that:

-(i) the terms thereof are acceptable to the Monitor; and
+the terms thereof are acceptable to the Monitor and the Sale Advisor; and

-(ii) such bid or transaction does not provide for consideration in excess of the debt owed to the HPS Secured Creditors (the “HPS Debt”), excluding consideration in the form of assumed liabilities.
+such bid or transaction does not provide for consideration in excess of the debt owed to the HPS Secured Creditors (the “HPS Debt”), excluding consideration in the form of assumed liabilities.